Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 snippet:ScanningDefault

-or when [NServiceBus Host](nservicebus-host) is used

-snippet:ScanningConfigurationInNSBHost

-NOTE: During the scanning process, the core dlls for NServiceBus namely `NServiceBus.Core.dll`, `NServiceBus.dll` (in versions prior to Version 5) and if in use `NServiceBus.Host.exe` are automatically included since the endpoint needs them to function properly.
+NOTE: During the scanning process, the core dlls for NServiceBus namely `NServiceBus.Core.dll`, `NServiceBus.dll` (in versions prior to Version 5) are automatically included since the endpoint needs them to function properly.

 ## Controlling the assemblies to scan